esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/SelectTemplate.png" alt="alt text" style="max-width:200px;"/>

-The QR code scanner should appear on your device, hold up the device’s camera to your computer screen centering it on the QR code.
+The QR code scanner should appear on your device, hold up the device’s camera to your computer screen, centering it on the QR code.

 ![Factory Reset](./assets/NewConsole/QRCode1.png)

-The QR code is densely populated, so in case the device’s camera has trouble scanning it, follow these tips.
+Note that the QR code is densely populated.
+If your device’s camera has trouble scanning it, follow these tips:
-   Increasing brightness of your PC’s screen
+   * Increasing brightness of your PC’s screen
-   Changing the distance between the camera and the screen - move your device closer or further from the QR code Hold the device still for a few seconds once you have adjusted the distance
+   * Changing the distance between the camera and the screen - move your device closer or further from the QR code
+   * Hold the device still for a few seconds once you have adjusted the distance

 Once Esper has successfully read the QR code, provisioning will start and this screen will display: